Skip to main content

 DEMOCRATIC REPUBLIC OF THE CONGO

-The Democratic Republic of the Congo is not a tourist destination.
-It is a living, layered, complex territory.
-It is the geographical and symbolic heart of equatorial Africa, crossed by the second most powerful river on the planet: the Congo.
-This journey passes through worlds far from conventional routes.
-From the vibrant metropolis of Kinshasa, overlooking the great river, to Kisangani, the starting point of the navigable section of the river.
-From the rapids where Wagenia fishermen challenge the currents with millenary techniques, to the villages of the Mangbetu people, famous for their refined culture and the ancient practice of skull elongation.
-In Kinshasa, the journey also takes on a spiritual dimension.
-The encounter with the Tata Gonda brotherhood, linked to the prophetic message of Simon Kimbangu: an African spirituality that has been able to resist colonialism by transforming faith into a tool for liberation and identity pride.
-And then the myth, the shadow, the mystery: the legends of the leopard men, ritual and feared figures, symbols of ancestral justice, occult power, and collective fear.
-Between history and legend, the invisible side of deep Africa is revealed, where the boundary between the real and the spiritual is as thin as the morning mist on the Congo River.
-It is an itinerary that alternates chaotic cities and equatorial forests, religious brotherhoods born in response to colonialism, and urban movements like SAPE, where elegance becomes a political language.
-An anthropological, historical, and human journey into the lesser-known side of Central Africa.
+The Democratic Republic of the Congo is not a conventional tourist destination, but a living, layered, and deeply complex territory.
+It is both the geographical and symbolic heart of equatorial Africa, crossed by the Congo River, the second most powerful river system on Earth.
+This journey moves far beyond conventional routes.
+From the vibrant metropolis of Kinshasa, stretching along the banks of the great river, to Kisangani, gateway to the navigable section of the Congo, the itinerary unfolds through worlds profoundly different from one another.
+From the rapids where Wagenia fishermen still challenge the currents using centuries-old techniques, to the villages of the Mangbetu people, renowned for their refined culture and the ancient practice of skull elongation.
+In Kinshasa, the journey also takes on a spiritual dimension through encounters with the Tata Gonda brotherhood, connected to the prophetic message of Simon Kimbangu, an African spirituality that resisted colonialism by transforming faith into a tool of liberation and collective identity.
+And then come the myths, the shadows, the mysteries: the legends surrounding the leopard men, feared ritual figures associated with ancestral justice, occult power, and collective fear.
+Between history and legend, another side of Central Africa gradually emerges, one where the boundary between the visible and the spiritual can feel as thin as the morning mist rising from the Congo River.
+The itinerary alternates between chaotic cities and equatorial forests, religious brotherhoods born in response to colonialism, and urban movements such as SAPE, where elegance itself becomes a political and cultural language.
+An anthropological, historical, and deeply human journey into one of Central Africa’s least understood realities.

 The BHS touch